Michaelangel007/easing/README.md

     }
 ```

-Using the associate arrays of Javascript we can remove that
+Since arrays of Javascript are [associate arrays](https://en.wikipedia.org/wiki/Associative_array)
-switch statement:
+we can remove that switch statement:

 ```Javascript
     Easings = {